Available 24/7 • More Than 32 Years Experience • Serving Louisville and Lexington

 A common sight in Kentucky – and to be fair, the rest of the United States – is motorists glancing at their phones or in-dash systems.
-As our phones and vehicles become more and more technologically advanced, so does the risk for distraction behind the wheel.
-It’s understandable the temptation can be great, but taking one’s eyes off the road for even a second can cause a serious and tragic car accident.
+As our phones and vehicles become increasingly technologically advanced, so does the risk of distraction behind the wheel.
+Understandably, the temptation can be great, but taking one’s eyes off the road for a second can cause a serious and tragic car accident.

-• Every day, 9 people are killed in a distracted driving accident in the US
+• Every day, nine people are killed in a distracted driving accident in the US

 • 424,000 people were injured in crashes involving distracted drivers in 2019